Concept | Date handling in Dataiku#

 There are many date formats, different time zones, and components like “day of the week” which can be difficult to extract.
 A human might be able to recognize that “1/5/19”, “2019-01-05”, and “1 May, 2019” are all the same date.
 However, to a computer, these are just three different strings.

-Strings representing dates need to be parsed, so that the computer can recognize the true, unambiguous meaning of the Date.
-The DSS answer to this problem can be found in the Prepare recipe.
+Strings representing dates need to be parsed so that the computer can recognize the true, unambiguous meaning of the date.
+Dataiku answers this problem with the Prepare recipe.

-When you have a column that appears to be a Date, DSS is able to recognize it as a date.
+When you have a column that appears to be a date, Dataiku is able to recognize it as a date.
 In the example below, the meaning of the first column is an unparsed date.

-Once you have chosen the correct processor, it is just a few more clicks to select the correct settings, in this case, the format of the date and the timezone for example.
+After you have chosen the correct processor, it is just a few more clicks to select the correct settings, in this case, the format of the date and the timezone.